ibm-cloud-docs/netezza/webconsole/netezza-database-assistant.md

 | 20 | Show Scaling History | Provides a graph of system’s scaling history | Show scaling history.
 Retrieve scaling history |
 | 21 | Show Smart Scaling | Investigates system’s workload behavior and provides a graph with scaling predictions | Retrieve scaling demand growth.
 Provide me scaling prediction |
 | 22 | Get System Version | Displays the NPS version of the system | What is current Netezza software version?
 Get my system version |

+## Troubleshooting the Netezza database assistant
+{: #assistant-troubleshooting}

+If you find that you are not getting the answers and results that you expect from the Netezza database assistant, try one or more of the following troubleshooting strategies:
+- Rephrase the question.
+The assistant might not understand your phrasing.
+Try using different wording, if possible.
+- Restart the conversation.
+The assistant might be getting confused by other things you have discussed with it.
+- Ensure that you are asking about Netezza.
+If you are asking about something else, it might be outside of the assistant's capabilities.
+- Try asking about something specific.
+If your question is too broad, the assistant is more likely to return results that aren't relevant to your request.
+- Ensure that you are not filtering by version.
+If an answer to your question isn't available in the current documentation release, the assistant won't find it.
+If you're filtering by version, some content might be missing.
+To broaden the search, type "change version" and then choose "Any".

 ## Data privacy and opting out
 {: #assistant-data-privacy}